naamnamm/expense-tracker-app/README.md

 ## Instruction
 - Enter your expense.
 - All expenses are saved locally, and available every time a user visits the site.
-- User have an option to clear all expense.
-This will perminently remove items from local storage.
+- User has an option to clear all expense.
+This will permanently remove items from local storage.

 ## Summary
-With this application, I have learn new JS concept (such as working with table).
+With this application, I have learned new JS concepts (such as working with tables, and rows).
 I'm more comfortable building and reusing the DOM and functions.
 Also, I had so much fun styling this application.

-As I have progressed through my journey as a software developer, I've fall in love with the art of crafting the code.
+As I have progressed through my journey as a software developer, I've fallen in love with the art of crafting the code.
 Every little detail matters.
-I'll be continuing to improve my craftmenship.
+I'll be continuing to improve my craftsmanship.

 ## Author
 - Naam Pondpat - [LinkedIn](https://www.linkedin.com/in/pondpat-tohsanguanpun-638153150/)